bitovi/testee/README.md

 ## Command line testing

-The default browser is [PhantomJS](http://phantomjs.org/), just make sure you have it installed anywhere on your system.
+The default browser is `phantom`.
 To run with a different local browser (e.g. Firefox) use:

-> `testee tests/qunit.html --browser firefox`
+> `testee tests/qunit.html --browsers firefox`

-Note that the browser you are using for testing shouldn't be already running.
+**NOTE**:  the browser you are using for testing shouldn't be already running.

 ### Command line options